 “Huh?
 What did I do?”
-Seren freaked out a little by his direct approach.
+Seren’s eyes bounced up as she jumped at his direct approach.

 “Part of this test was for you as well.
 We had to know if we could trust you.
 Thus, I set up this test specifically to give you opportunities where you could have harmed or maybe even taken hostage, Syferr or Zero.
-Instead, you ended up saving Zero from harm and you exceeded expectations by destroying my clay seal.
+Instead, you ended up saving Zero from harm and you even exceeded expectations by destroying my clay seal.
 I am thoroughly impressed.
 And I say this for Mother Gaia as well, you have my trust.”
-Han smiled at her gracefully.
+Han stood up and half-bowed to her.

 “Oh … thank you.
-I am honored.”
-Seren stood up from her seat and bowed.
+I am so honored.”
+Seren stood up from her seat and bowed in return.

 “As are we.”
 Zero stood up as well and bowed in response to her.
 “You saved me from harm, I am deeply appreciative." he added.
-“Syferr come on!”
-Zero quietly yelled at him and made him bow as well.
+“Syferr, come on!”
+Zero whispered a command to him.

 Seren looked up in surprise.
 Someone of authority was bowing to her?
 Was that even possible?
 What did that mean?
 How should she respond?

 “Oh … it was nothing.
 Don’t worry about it.”
-Seren awkwardly waved her hands back and forth with a look of embarrassment on her face.
+Seren gave an awkward smile and waved her hands back and forth in front of her.

 “Thank you, Seren.
 Sometimes I kind of lose control of myself and I put you two in danger.
 I am sorry.”
 Syferr added in.

 “Hehe … I don’t know what to say.”
-Seren said in response still looking embarrassed.
+Seren said breathing in heavily.